 For deeper scars that are not too large, surgical removal under local anesthesia is sometimes an option.
 Here, a plastic surgeon can use special wound closing techniques to minimize the resulting scar.
 This kind of procedure can often be done in an office visit and will require following your doctor’s instructions as the new incision heals.

 When a scar is too large or deep, major surgery may be required to revise it.
 This may require a hospital stay and sometimes even more than one procedure.
 Skin grafts and tissue expansion can be used to cover the scar with newly grown skin.
 Dr. Slack employs a number of advanced wound closure methods to help improve a scar’s appearance.

 The best treatment depends on you, your particular scar, and a consultation with a good plastic surgeon.
 No matter which procedure you end up using, keeping yourself in the best possible health by eating well, exercising, and not smoking will go a long way toward getting the best results.

 If you are considering a plastic surgery procedure and have questions about scarring, or if you have a scar you don’t like, we’d be happy to answer your questions.
-Call today for a free consultation with Dr. Slack right here in Collin County.
+Call today for a consultation with Dr. Slack right here in Collin County.